One of the most popular artists in the world is about to sit at the center of football’s biggest rivalry.

 Notably, the activation also includes a Barça Matchday playlist featuring Olivia’s latest single "drop dead."

-When it comes to apparel, the campaign came with a capsule merchandise collection that combines FC Barcelona visuals with Olivia Rodrigo’s creative world.
+The campaign also came with a capsule collection that combines FC Barcelona visuals with Rodrigo’s creative world.

 It included accessories, as well as 1,899 limited-edition jerseys tied to the club’s founding year.